Introducing /parse. Convert PDFs, Word docs, or spreadsheets into clean data for AI agents 5x faster. Try it now →

 exa homepage screenshot

 Exa uses embeddings to understand meaning and context instead of matching keywords.
-This makes it powerful for research-heavy applications where semantic understanding matters.
+This makes it good for research-heavy applications where semantic understanding matters.

 FeatureExaTavily